rimutaka/posts/lambda-url-with-cloudfront/cloudfront-guide.md

 - CloudFront can drop or overwrite some of the request and response headers
 - _Authorization_, _Host_ and other headers are used by AWS in communication between CloudFront and Lambda and may conflict with the same headers used by the web client

-**CORS headers** can be added in three different places creating confusion and duplication.
-Choose one that is most suitable for your use case:
+**CORS headers** can be added in three different places:
-- by the code inside the lambda function,
+- by the code inside the lambda function
-- by AWS if Lambda Function URL CORS were configured,
+- by AWS if Lambda Function URL CORS were configured
-- by CloudFront via _Response Headers Policy_.
+- by CloudFront via _Response Headers Policy_

 **Origin access control** settings tell CloudFront if it should sign requests sent to the Lambda Function URL.
-Signing requests takes over the _Authorization_ header so that you cannot forward it from the client app to the lambda.
+Signing requests [takes over the _Authorization_ header](https://docs.aws.amazon.com/IAM/latest/UserGuide/create-signed-request.html) so that you cannot forward it from the client app to the lambda.

 **Caching policy** settings of a _Behavior_ tell CloudFront which headers to use as caching keys:
 - headers included in the caching key are passed onto the lambda
 - you have to include your authorization key to avoid serving one user's response to another user
-- even if you include the _Authorization_ header in the key it may be overtaken by the AWS signature configured in the _Origin access control_
+- even if you include the _Authorization_ header in the key it may be taken over by the AWS signature configured in the _Origin access control_
 - you do not have to have a caching policy for the CORS to work
 - AWS recommends _CachingDisabled_ for Lambda URLs